lumeland/lume.land/cms/configuration/documents.md

 Documents allows to define individual files that can be edited directly in the CMS.
-Unlike [collections](collections.md), documents can be edited, but not removed or create new documents.
+Unlike [collections](collections.md), documents can be edited, but not removed or created.
 It's useful if you want to be able to edit configuration files, data files or unique pages like the landing page.

 To define a document in LumeCMS you need 3 things: